Technology to Change the Tumor-Immune Dialogue

 Eloquent™ therapy helps antigen presenting cells convey cancer's threat to T cells

-Feedback-loops within antigen presenting cells (APCs) inherently limit the strength of immunotherapy-initiated T cell responses that could otherwise cure cancer.
+Feedback-loops within antigen presenting cells (APCs) inherently limit the strength of agonist-initiated T cell responses that could otherwise cure cancer.
 Inhibiting feedback within neoantigen-rich APCs builds stronger cancer-specific T cell responses than therapy from targeted immunogenic agents.
 Yet specificity is critical, as misdirected inhibition could easily damage healthy tissues.
 Eloquent™ therapy only inhibits feedback in the APCs that phagocytize neoantigens.
 We expect class QR21x therapies to drive the expansion of T cells that infiltrate metastatic cancer and protect against recurrence more effectively than genetically engineering cell therapies.